lelelva/hw1-f24/README.md

 # hw1

-This is the all the related files for homework1 of Zhile Wu.
+These are all the related files for homework1 of Zhile Wu.